Varsity, Calgary: Demographics

-Residents in this community had a median household income of $58,603 in 2000, and there were 15.1% low income residents living in the neighbourhood.
-As of 2000, 23% of the residents were immigrants.
-A proportion of 32.9% of the buildings were condominiums or apartments, and 31% of the housing was used for renting.
+Residents in this community had a median household income of $90,000 in 2020, and there were 12% low income residents living in the neighbourhood.
+As of 2021, 28% of the residents were immigrants.
+A proportion of 39% of the buildings were condominiums or apartments, and 38% of the housing was used for renting.

+Crime

 Education

 The community is served by F. E. Osborne Junior High School, Jerry Potts Elementary School, Marion Carson Elementary and Varsity Acres Bilingual Elementary public schools, as well a by St. Vincent de Paul Elementary & Junior High (Catholic).